cherylhagar/software-intro-project/README.md

 Go to the repo's homepage and on the top right there is a blue button that says clone, click it and copy the https url address option.

-step 3: clone the repo
+step 3: to clone the repo run:
-run

 $git clone https://git.sdsurocketproject.org/avionics/intro-projects/software_intro_project_linked_lists.git

 It may prompt for login credentials, enter those and it should start pulling the code.
 It will place a folder in repos that is the name of the cloned repo.